-Project for New Mexico Graduates of Color (PNMGC) is a student led organization that aims to build social, cultural, and academic communities of support among underrepresented students at UNM.
+The Project for New Mexico Graduates of Color (PNMGC) is a student-led program that aims to build social, cultural, and academic communities of support among underrepresented students at UNM.
 The foundation of PNMGC is our Peer Mentoring Program, which partners students—from across disciplines and levels—based upon their preferences (language, academic interests, gender, cultural/ethnic identities, etc.).
 All participants attend a mentoring orientation each semester, which provides them with best practices, peer mentoring resources, and tools to develop a plan for meeting and communicating with their mentor or mentee throughout their mentoring experience.
 PNMGC hosts a variety of events throughout the semester to encourage student engagement, trust building among peer mentors, and a greater sense of community for UNM students.
 Peer Mentoring partners are eligible for Peer Mentoring Scholarships, awarded at the end of the semester.

 Our mentoring philosophy reflects the diversity of our organization and the broad spectrum of students we serve: